alzwded/FTPSync/README.md

 The `[Extra]` section is informative and tells you which files exist on the mirror but not on your reference.
 This is informative.
 Remind me to add a flag to not report `[Extra]` in case you're using the mirror as a write only dump and relying on the `k` option to keep extra copies around `:-)`.

 The `[Upload]` section only does something if the action is `!`. `k` wouldn't make sense, and this section exists just to be informative that you have new files.

+The `[Merge]` section also lists the size and timestamp on the reference and mirror, respectively.

 After review, you can execute the batch: